-November 2007 - Signs the largest contract ever in American sports at $275 million over 10 years with the Yankees to play third base.
+November 2007 - Signs the largest contract ever in American sports at $275 million over 10 years with the New York Yankees to play third base.

 December 2007 - During an interview with Katie Couric on "60 Minutes," Rodriguez denies taking performance-enhancing drugs and says he is not tempted to use them.

 February 9, 2009 - Rodriguez admits to using performance-enhancing drugs from 2001 to 2003 while playing for the Texas Rangers.

 March 9, 2009 - Has surgery on his right hip.
 He rejoins the New York Yankees about a month into the season, on May 8th.

 November 4, 2009 - The New York Yankees defeat the Philadelphia Phillies to win the World Series, four games to two.